-After which, I choose to think with God as to how He would have us to think in this regard.
+After which, I choose to think with God as to how He would have us believe in this regard.
 If this fantasizing is in relation to someone who is an unbeliever, then I would memorize and meditate upon the Scriptures presented above.
 God’s mindset now becomes my mindset.
-I don’t think of them as objects of my pleasure, but as lost souls, who need a savior.
+I don’t think of them as objects of my pleasure but as lost souls who need a savior.

 1 Peter 1:22 … see that ye love one another with a pure heart fervently: